johnhongannguyen/johnhongannguyen/README.md

 ### Hi there 👋
 ### I'm John.
 I'm a Front End Web Developer !!!

 ### 🔥 I'm trying to deal with hard problems to make something cool and enhance myself.
+I believe that I will pay off if I keep working hard in someday.
+That is the motivation I get everyday to code.
 ### ✨ Favorite Tech: JavaScript, React, Node.js, Express.js, Java ...
-### 📓 I’m currently learning PHP and Algo... 😭
+### 📓 I’m currently learning Python and starting to have some research about Data Analyst 😭
 ### 👯 I’m seeking an opportuinity to work in the industry.
+If you would know more about me, do not hesitate to connect and have a chat together, even it is just about a technical question.
+I would love to help.
+Thanks for visiting my github and hoping to have a chance to talk to you.
 ### 📧 johhaneshongan@gmail.com
 ### 🎨 Portfolio: http://www.john-nguyen.info/
 ### 💼 LinkedIn: https://www.linkedin.com/in/johnnguyen1210/